Do the Right Thing

 Anyway, the drama twists and turns and the opinions of the audience change but in the end it is up to us, the viewers to decide the outcome by way of - yes! - a five minute telephone vote.
 Whichever answer got the highest percentage would be the ending that played out the episode because they had filmed two endings, the other one would never be seen by anybody.
 "I hope you can live with yourselves..."

 So, Jackson and Livingstone it's not but there were enough humour and twists and turns in the plot to make it interesting and entertaining.
-It lasted three series.
+It lasted two series.

 Produced in association with TV Globo Network, Brazil

 Russell T. Davies was one of the writers.